-Every New Year I like to look back at the previous year and to encourage other bloggers to do so.
+Every New Year I like to look back at the previous year and to encourage other bloggers and my readers to do so.
 It can help make sense of the negative stuff and remind you to celebrate the great things in life too.
-If you would like to take part either as a blogger or in your own right in your own heart and mind, check out this post.
 Here are my personal highs and lows of 2020 when the world changed radically and my own life did too.
 It is a difficult year to reflect on personally to be honest with so much angst, indecision, loss and pain along the way.
 I am hoping this post may help me make some sort of sense of it all.

 What was your happiest event?